University life and its impact on mental health

 A worryingly high number of teenagers are suffering from stress – and risk dropping out of university - because they are inadequately prepared for undergraduate life.

 Empty nest syndrome, when the final child leaves home, is real and well discussed.
 The impact on parents can be significant, especially mothers.
-But students struggling in their first year at university, ‘failing fledglings’ I call them, is not sufficiently addressed, and it can be very traumatic for some young people.
+But students struggling in their first year at university is not sufficiently addressed, and it can be very traumatic for some young people.

-Teens have worked hard, got their grades, but they have no idea what living away from home with strangers is like.
+Teens have worked hard and got their grades, but they have no idea what living away from home with strangers is like.
 Their expectations are huge, the social pressures enormous, and they can turn to drink or drugs to numb their insecurities and homesickness.
 Then they risk dropping out.
-It is a real problem and one I increasingly see in my hospital.
+It is a real problem and one that is increasingly seen in mental health settings.

 Rise in students seeking mental health support